chaudharyachint08/CNN_MNIST/README.md

 # CNN Architectures

-This is repository contains python implementation of popular CNN architectures:
+This is repository contains python implementation of popular CNN architectures for Multi-class classification on MNIST using:

 1. Lenet-5
 2. Alexnet